MycroftAI/documentation/docs/skill-development/skill-types/common-query-framework.md

             return (utt, confidence, self.format_answer(python))
 ```

-So if the utterance contains the phrase "monty python" the confidence will be set to `CQSMatchLevel.EXACT` making the skill very very likely to be chosen to answer the query.
+So if the utterance contains the phrase "monty python" the confidence will be set to `CQSMatchLevel.EXACT` making the Skill very very likely to be chosen to answer the query.

 ## CQS_action()

-In some cases the skill should do additional operations when selected as the best match.
-It could be prepare for follow-up questions or show an image on the screen.
-The `CQS_action()` method allows for this, when a skill is selected this method will be called.
+In some cases the Skill should do additional operations when selected as the best match.
+It could be prepared for follow-up questions or show an image on the screen.
+The `CQS_action()` method allows for this, when a Skill is selected this method will be called.

 The full signature is